-Sonia (Yee) Sly is a 3rd generation Chinese-New Zealander.
+Sonia (Yee) Sly is a third generation Chinese-New Zealander.

-With a love of writing and plans to move into documentary making, Sonia dreamt of finding a place where she could 'perform behind the curtain,' and eventually found herself at Radio New Zealand in 2008 where she took it upon herself to produce an ambitious 5-part series as her first project, (having never made any radio in her life!).
-Working on gut instinct and her theatre devising background, her series came to life – The Golden Tide looked into the evolution of the Chinese community in New Zealand and was soon after picked up for broadcast in Hong Kong and China.
+While studying as an actor, Sonia dreamed of finding a place where she could 'perform behind the curtain' and eventually found herself at Radio New Zealand in 2008 where she took it upon herself to produce an ambitious 5-part series as her first project.
+Working on gut instinct and her theatre devising background, her series came to life – The Golden Tide looked into the evolution of the Chinese community in New Zealand and was soon picked up for broadcast in Hong Kong and China.

-Since her time at Radio New Zealand, Sonia has produced documentaries across the board including stories for Spectrum, Asian Report, Southern Stories for Afternoons, One in Five, This Way Up, Music 101, and social history stories for The Vault.
-Her documentary Here and Now has also been broadcast by international networks including ABC, CBC and RTHK.
+Sonia has produced a range of documentaries and features for Radio New Zealand including; stories for Spectrum, Asian Report, Afternoons: New Zealand Society, One in Five, This Way Up, Music 101, and social history stories for The Vault.
+She has also dabbled in some on-air presenting over recent years, but her love and passion for radio lies in making long-form documentaries which include; The Face of Fear (2013), and Here and Now which has been broadcast by international networks including; ABC, CBC and RTHK.

 Sonia was awarded the RBA New Zealand Radio Award for Best New Broadcaster-Journalist (2010), and currently produces Features for Standing Room Only, New Zealand Society and Spiritual Outlook.
 She is also a contributor for The Wireless.